Direct Line magazine

 It’s not just children’s dressing up clothes that can be a fire hazard.
 Scarves, tracksuits and long coats can also put people in unnecessary danger around candles and bonfires.

-Although it’s unlikely that someone will catch alight, it’s always good to remember:
+Although it’s unlikely that someone will catch alight, it’s always good to remember the 'stop, drop and roll' rule:

 STOP don’t run